Delta Hawaii; that’s Living!

 Native species in the form of trees, shrubs and wildflowers are planted yearly.
 A windmill pumps water to native oak trees and a bird forage field yields crops of sunflowers, barley, and corn to attract additional wildlife.

 Habitat enhancement, wildlife monitoring, and nesting site improvements for migrating birds are attended to annually.
 A viewing platform is available to Kestrel birdhouses, and raptor platforms.
 Area road improvements, docks, and recycle water irrigation systems are ongoing team efforts.

 The Dow Company purchased the land from the U.S. Steel Corporation in 1989 as an environmental buffer zone.
-In the 1970’s, when the area was purchased, developers were proposing residential/commercial projects that would have put a significant population density close to the Dow plant.

 The Dow program is an award-winner thanks to partnerships with several local organizations: